 The current dialogue, convened by the National Council of Churches and the National Council of Synagogues, focuses on pastoral issues that impact both of our communities.
 These include racism and anti-Semitism, and our communities’ efforts to confront them.
 Participants of the dialogue come from the NCC member churches and other churches, as well as NCS-affiliated organizations and other Jewish groups.
 This current dialogue began in the early 2010s.

 A team of co-conveners representing both organizations designs the agendas and programs for the dialogue.
-Current co-conveners include Rabbi Harold Berman, Rabbi David Straus, and Rabbi Wayne Franklin from the National Council of Synagogues, and Rev. Nicole Diroff, Rev. Donnie Anderson, and Dr. Tony Kireopoulos from the National Council of Churches.
+Current co-conveners include Rabbi Leonard Gordon, Rabbi David Straus, Rabbi Allyson Zacharoff, and Rabbi Wayne Franklin from the National Council of Synagogues, and Rev. Mark Pettis, Rev. Dr. Donnie Anderson, and Dr. Tony Kireopoulos from the National Council of Churches.
 Motivating the dialogue is the desire to continually grow in friendship, and to foster better relationships between our communities.